 Loving Our Bodies – Loving Ourselves

 Many of us find it difficult to accept and love our bodies and the more subtle parts of ourselves, just as we are.
-We’ve struggled from early in life with images of thinner, taller, prettier, better endowed, etc. bodies that we believe are the right and best way to look and be.
+We’ve struggled from early in life with critical judgments of our bodies, minds and abilities.
 We are skillful at caring for others, and yet often can’t find compassion and peace for ourselves.
-And some of us have spent so much time caring for others, we’re hardly in touch with who we Really Are.
-Perhaps how we feel about ourselves is a reflection of how we meet our world in general.
+And some of us have spent so much time caring for others that we’re hardly in touch with who we really are.

-How, in this moment NOW, right in the midst of our lives, can we find acceptance and even love for ourselves — embracing our bodies and everything else about us, exactly as we are?
-Is it possible to fully inhabit every big and little part of ourselves, with compassion and love?
-Can we truly meet and release old patterns of shame, depression and anxiety that often stem from earlier trauma?
+How, in this moment NOW, can we find acceptance and even love for ourselves — embracing our bodies and everything else about us, exactly as we are?
+Can we truly meet and release old patterns of shame, anxiety, depression and other stuck beliefs that often stem from earlier trauma?